| Westfield | Beginning | Registration | Accident | Rebirth | Specs | Upgrades | Tours | Gallery | Blog |

 Engine

 2.0L Duratec from 2002 European Ford Mondeo.
 The spec of this engine has morphed over the years.
 V1 utilized stock cams and internals and made ~195hp.
 V2 substituted Kent DTEC10 cams, stiffer valve springs, lightly ported head, and ARP rod bolts for ~210hp (174hp at the rear wheels on a Mustang dyno – see graph at right).
 Current version was completely rebuilt, uses more aggressive cams, and upgraded internals.
-Dyno time is pending, but the engine should make about 225hp in this configuration and be safe to 9000rpm before going bang.
-The actual redline will be based on the dyno results and should fall on the low end of the 8000-8500rpm range.
+The exhaust is undersized for the new engine and was expected to make ~225hp vs. the 240hp possible with a properly sized exhaust.
+According to the race shop that did final tuning, using the expected conversion factor they've seen when running the same engines on both their chassis dyno and proper engine dyno on a car like a se7en, that's precisely what it hit.
+The flat line from 6700-8000rpm validates that a bigger exhaust would increase that quite a bit.
+The dyno sheet is available here.

 The full spec is: 2.0L Duratec bored 0.5mm over, 88mm 11.7:1 Omega forged pistons (~12:1 actual due to head & block each being decked 0.005"), K1 forged rods, lightly ported head w/reprofiled valves, Kent DTEC20 cams & stiffer valve springs, ARP head, main, & rod bolts, keyed crank, deburred oil passages, Jenvey 45mm DTHTB w/90mm air horns, Emerald K3 w/AEM X-Series wide band 02 sensor, larger flow-matched injectors, Raceline water rail, flywheel and wet sump, AP Racing HD clutch & pressure plate, fully balanced bottom end, Custom 4-2-1 ceramic coated exhaust manifold, Raceco silencer, and Ballistic Performance EVO2 LiFePO4 battery.
 The rebuild is detailed in this thread on USA7s.com.
 A short video showing acceleration in 1st & 2nd gears with 8000rpm shift points (50mph and 76mph respectively) is available here.
-Although recorded prior to dyno tuning, it does highlight traction issues and gives a good idea of the engine's angry voice.
+For best viewing, change the quality to 2160 if it defaults to something lower.
+It does highlight traction issues and gives a good idea of the engine's angry voice.

 Transmission & Diff